 Data Profile: A company should not allow third parties to use a child or student's data to create a profile, engage in data enhancement or social advertising, or target advertising.
 Automated decision-making, including the creation of data profiles for tracking or advertising purposes, can lead to an increased risk of harmful outcomes that may disproportionately and significantly affect children or students.

-If a product does not activate any of our criteria for the Fail or Warning ratings, it has met our minimum safeguards and is rated Pass.
-Since the Pass rating does not have explicit criteria of its own, we have highlighted the following best practices for additional consideration: limiting the collection of personal information, making information publicly visible, safe interactions, data breach notification, and parental consent.
+If a product does not flag any of our criteria for the Fail or Warning ratings, it has met our minimum safeguards and is rated Pass.
+Since the Pass rating does not have explicit criteria of its own because privacy concerns and needs vary widely based on the type of application or service and whether the app is used at home or in the classroom, we have highlighted the following best practices for additional consideration: limiting the collection of personal information, not making information publicly visible, safe interactions, data breach notification, and parental consent.